cloudspec-dev/deno-poc/Readme.md

 # Deno CloudSpec AWS CDK Proof of Concept

 This is a proof of concept for a [Deno](https://deno.land/) based cloudspec project.
 This will deploy an AWS CDK stack as part of the test and make expectations on the stack outputs.
+It's using the Deno [testing](https://deno.land/manual@v1.29.2/basics/testing) capabilities.

 Nb: As stated above, that's a POC and nothing I'd recommend using at the moment.